leiwen7788/HazardGeneEnrichment/README.md

 To rank genes in TCGA cancer cohorts based on their Hazard Ratios.
 To perform GSEA on single-cell marker gene sets to explore their association with cancer patient survival prognosis.
 To visualize GSEA results, including enrichment plots and key statistical data.
-Installation
+#Installation
-You can install the HazardGeneEnrichment package from GitHub using devtools (assuming your package code is pushed to GitHub): code
+You can install the HazardGeneEnrichment package from GitHub using devtools:

-R
-# If devtools is not already installed
+If devtools is not already installed install.packages("devtools")
-# install.packages("devtools")

-devtools::install_github("leiwen7788/HazardGeneEnrichment") # Please replace with your GitHub username and repository name Alternatively, if you are developing locally, you can install from a local source: code
-R
-# Ensure your working directory is in the parent directory of the HazardGeneEnrichment package
-devtools::install("HazardGeneEnrichment")
-Dependencies
+devtools::install_github("leiwen7788/HazardGeneEnrichment")

+#Dependencies

 The HazardGeneEnrichment package relies on the following CRAN and Bioconductor packages. devtools should automatically install these dependencies when you install HazardGeneEnrichment. tidyverse (for data manipulation, including dplyr and ggplot2) clusterProfiler (for core GSEA functionalities) gridExtra (for plot arrangement)
 Package Functions Overview
-The HazardGeneEnrichment package primarily offers the following core functionalities: calculate_hazard(): (Internal or helper function, not directly exposed in the example but part of the core logic) Used to perform Cox Proportional Hazards Model analysis on specified TCGA cancer cohorts and extract Hazard Ratios. display_genesets(): Displays a list of TCGA cancer types supported for analysis by this package.
+The HazardGeneEnrichment package primarily offers the following core functionalities:

+display_genesets(): Displays a list of TCGA cancer types supported for analysis by this package.
 HazardEnrichment(): The main function to execute Hazard Ratio-based GSEA. gseaplot_hazard(): Plots GSEA enrichment curves, with an option to include a p-value table.

+#Detailed Usage Workflow
-Detailed Usage Workflow (Reproducing Example Code) This section will detail how to use the HazardGeneEnrichment package and reproduce the analysis workflow you've demonstrated in your code.
+This section will detail how to use the HazardGeneEnrichment package and reproduce the analysis workflow you've demonstrated in your code.
 1. Load Necessary Libraries
-code
-R

 # Load your developed package
 library(HazardGeneEnrichment)